swahey/vieroprij/README.md

     Created on Linux Mint 18.3, gcc compliler , using GTK3 and cairo Before using, make file "vieroprij" executable

-    En oek nog: die nie ka fluiten, muut maar springen And last but not least: Don't shoot the pianist
+    compile:
+        gcc -Wall -Wextra -o VierOpRij VierOpRij.c $(pkg-config gtk+-3.0 --cflags --libs)

+    Free to use but: Don't shoot the pianist :(